Vidya Bharati

 Vidya Bharati (short for Vidya Bharati Akhil Bharatiya Shiksha Sansthan) is the educational wing of Rashtriya Swayamsevak Sangh (RSS).
-It runs one of the largest private network of schools in India, operating 12,000 schools with over 3.2 Million students, as of 2016 and has its registered headquarters in Lucknow with a functional headquarters in Delhi and a sub-office in Kurukshetra.
+It runs one of the largest private networks of schools in India, operating 12,000 schools with over 3.2 million students as of 2016, and has its registered headquarters in Lucknow with a functional headquarters in Delhi and a sub-office in Kurukshetra.
 In the year 2020, the million lives club selected Vidya Bharati as an official member of Vanguard cohort for its contribution to school education.

 History

 RSS, under the tutelage of M. S. Golwalkar established its first Gita school at Kurukshetra in 1946.
 But, the ban on RSS in 1948 put a damper on the spread of the Gita school model.
 After the ban was lifted, the first Saraswati Shishu Mandir brand school was established in Gorakhpur in 1952, by Nanaji Deshmukh.